-Dr. Coulter is an active member of the volunteer leadership at the Texas Heart Institute (THI) serving as the founding Director of the Women’s Center for Heart & Vascular Health, the Director of Cardiology Education, and the Program Director of the THI Cardiovascular Disease Fellowship at Baylor St. Luke’s Medical Center.
+Dr. Coulter is an active member of the volunteer leadership at the Texas Heart Institute (THI) serving as the Assistant Medical Director, founding Director of the Women’s Center for Heart & Vascular Health, the Director of Cardiology Education, and the Program Director of the THI Cardiovascular Disease Fellowship at Baylor St. Luke’s Medical Center.
 She also serves as the Associate Director of Non-Invasive Cardiology at CHI Health—Baylor St. Luke’s Medical Center (BSLMC).
 She is an Associate Professor in the Department of Medicine section of Cardiology at Baylor College of Medicine and member of many professional societies, including the American Heart Association.

 Most importantly, Dr. Coulter believes our community is the environment that defines our lives and carries this belief into her work her at THI every day.
 She educates women and primary care physicians about risk factors and provides interventions that can prevent disease or decrease risks.
 Her newsletters “Straight Talk from Stephanie,” addresses current topics related to women and heart disease and are aimed to separate fact from fiction.
 Dr. Coulter is a featured speaker at many women’s and community groups and has been featured in various news media.
 She is married with two lovely daughters and a very active member of our community.